 BMW Intelligent Personal Assistant

-BMW has introduced its own smart voice assistant.
-While Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too.
-Let's be clear - we haven't yet had the chance to put the new BMW system to test - with BMW saying that it's coming to the BMW X5 in March 2019 as an update.
+BMW has introduced its own Hey BMW smart voice assistant.
+While Alexa is dominating homes, car manufacturers are keen to ensure that you can use voice more effectively in the car too - and BMW's system is actually pretty good.

 BMW is also keep to ensure that the assistant can travel with you.
 From what we understand, the personal profile that it develops will become part of your BMW ID, so you should be able to move to a new car, sign in and it will know who you are, what you like and so on.